-All required improvements shall be subject to inspection by the Township Engineer during construction, and subject to a final inspection upon completion of construction.
-The Township Engineer shall report the results of each inspection to the Township Planner in writing.
+All required improvements shall be inspected by the Township Engineer at various stages of construction.
+The Township Engineer shall make a final inspection upon completion of construction and shall report the results of the final inspection to the Township Planner in writing.
 The applicant's engineer shall certify to the Township Engineer before the final inspection that the required improvements were made in accordance with this Ordinance and all approved plans and conditions of Permit approval.
+A letter of completion by the Township Engineer shall be delivered to the Township Planner and applicant upon satisfactory completion of the work and receipt of all required documentation per Section 13.0 (Recording of Rights-of-Way and Maintenance Agreements).